KIMYU-NA/multimodal-immersion-classification/README.md

 Binary classification of user immersion states using heterogeneous biological signals — EEG, GSR, and PPG — with a cross-modal attention-based deep learning model.

-Developed as part of undergraduate research at **DHL Lab, Hanyang University ERICA** (Mar.
-2025 – Feb.
-2026).

 ---

 ## Architecture